vrifmus/zmk-status_led/README.md

 ### Adjust your west.yaml to use the module

-Add module to the `config/west.yml`:
+Add the module to the `config/west.yml`:

 ```diff
 manifest: